audreyadora/librarycat-rs/README.md

 ## Configuration

 - **tag_exclusions.csv:** Customize tag exclusions to enhance the accuracy of keyword extraction.
-Update this CSV file as needed.
+Update this CSV file as needed, just ensure to keep the header column 'Exclusions' intact.
+I have a few listed including measurements and other less relevant terms that might appear frequently in a text.
+The exclusions.csv is case-independent and will exclude plural forms as well.

 ## Dependencies